Astrydax/SWEotE-Discord-Dice-Roller/README.md

 3. Click "Clone or Download" at the top of this page.
 Click "Download Zip" and extract the files.
 4. Open Config.json.example with a text editor program of your choice.
 5. Replace "BOT TOKEN" with your bot token you copied in step 2.6
-6. Save the file as "config.json" without the trailing "example".
+6. Save the file as "config.json" without the trailing ".example".
 7. Your bot is now configured and ready to launch.

 #Running the bot